spring-projects/spring-framework/CONTRIBUTING.md

 _Please refer back to this document as a checklist before issuing any pull request; this will save time for everyone!_

+## Code of Conduct
+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.adoc).
+By participating, you  are expected to uphold this code.
+Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.

 ## Take Your First Steps

 ### Understand the basics